markhj/opengl-msat/docs/window/window.md

 }
 ````

-Note: We will address how to actually map the ESC button in the [Keyboard chapter](../controls/keyboard.md).
-This code only demonstrates the idea of calling the ``Window::close`` method.

 ## Swap buffers and poll events
 In OpenGL, we generally do two things at the end of a render loop iteration: